 The eviction lawsuit is often referred to as the unlawful detainer action in California, and the entire process usually takes about one month.
 The tenant is the “defendant,” while the landlord is the “plaintiff,”.

-The state of California eviction lawsuits are prioritized over other legal matters, except criminal cases.
+California eviction lawsuits are prioritized over other legal matters, except criminal cases.

 Here’s an outline of all the fundamental steps required when evicting a tenant in California.